MarketDataApp/sdk-go/README.md

 - **Server Errors:** Responses with status codes in the range 500-599 are logged to `server_error.log`.
 - **Successful Requests:** If debug mode is activated, responses with status codes in the range 200-299 are logged to `success.log`.

-All log files are formatted in JSON and stored within the `/logs` directory.
+All log files are formatted in JSON and stored within the `/logs` subdirectory.
 Each entry captures comprehensive details including the request URL, request headers, CF Ray ID (a unique identifier for the request), response status code, response headers, and the response body, providing a full context for each logged event.

 Example of a log entry: